L-Baldacchino/GradePal/README.md

 - Instantly see their accumulated grade
 - Calculate how much they need to pass
 - Stay productive using a built-in Pomodoro timer
-- Support development by sending feedback or donating

 The app focuses on clarity, lightweight functionality, and zero distractions.